galaxyproject/ansible-galaxy-tools/README.md

     $ ansible-playbook tools.yml -i hosts

 Note that a virtualenv will be created as part of the script execution.
-By default, it will be places in `/tmp` dir.
+By default, it will be placed in `/tmp` dir.
 The log file with the tool execution progress is available in `/tmp/galaxy_tool_install.log`.